exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 ### Building From Source

-Additionally, you can build the jar from the source.
-This allows you to use latest commits that may not be released yet.
+Additionally, you can build a jar from the source.
+This allows you to use the latest commits that may not be released yet.

 Clone the repository: